epfl-mobots/tdm-python/help.md

 First we'll type commands interactively by starting Python&nbsp;3 without argument.
 To start Python&nbsp;3, open a terminal window (Windows Terminal or Command Prompt in Windows, Terminal in macOS or Linux) and type `python3`.
 TDM replies should arrive quicker than typing at the keyboard.
 Next section shows how to interact with the TDM from a program where you wait for replies and use them immediately to run as fast as possible.

-Start Python&nbsp;3, then import the required class:
+Start Python&nbsp;3, then import the required class.
+We also import the helper function `aw`, an alias of the static method `ClientAsync.aw` which is useful when typing commands interactively.
 ```
-from tdmclient import ClientAsync
+from tdmclient import ClientAsync, aw
 ```

 Create a client object: